 [2018-09-26 13:37:45 +0000] info [whostmgr5] End STDERR from hook

-There are a number of ways that you can write to STDERR in BASH, which include--but are not limited to--these:
+There are many ways that you can write to STDERR in BASH, which include--but are not limited to--these:

 echo "Helpful error message here." > /dev/stderr